makersacademy/bowling-challenge/README.md

 Tools:
 ------
-For Testing:
-- Jasmine
+Testing:  Jasmine and Jasmine-JQuery
-- Jasmine-Jquery

-For Apllication Code:
-- Javascript
-- Jquery
-- HTML
-- CSS

-Other:
-- Sinatra
+Application Code:  Javascript, JQuery, HTML and CSS

-- PHP
+Other:  Sinatra and PHP

 Development Blog:
 -----------------